helrond/songs/_posts/2024-08-11-how_do_you_show_your_weakness.md

 ---
 You showed your weakness and gave yourself away
 When you walked into the room like you were not afraid
-You've never been known for keeping the worst from coming out
+You've never been known for keeping the worst from getting out
 The way you're talking now you're leaving no doubt

 <div class="chorus">